emonsen-000/Quantity-Prediction-Model-First-ML-project-/README.md

+## 📊 Quantity Prediction using Machine Learning
-# Overview
+# 📌 Overview

-This project is my first machine learning project as I begin learning machine learning.
+This project is part of my early machine learning journey.

-Previously, I performed a sales analysis project on an Amazon-style sales dataset.
-In this project, I extend that analysis by building a machine learning model to predict product purchase quantity based on several order features.
+After completing a sales analysis project on an Amazon-style dataset, I extended it by building machine learning models to predict product purchase quantity based on order features.

-# The goal of this project is to practice the basic machine learning workflow, including:
+#The goal is to practice the complete ML workflow:

-- data preparation
+- Data preparation

-- feature engineering
+- Feature engineering

-- encoding categorical variables
+- Encoding categorical variables

-- training a regression model
+- Model training

-- evaluating model performance
+- Model evaluation

-- visualizing predictions
+- Visualization

-This project is part of my early ML learning journey, and I plan to improve it later with more advanced models.

-# Dataset Features Used
+## 📁 Features Used

-The model predicts Quantity using the following features:
+The target variable is Quantity, predicted using:

 - UnitPrice
 - Discount